waqarrathore/kubernetes-guacamole-postgres/README.md

 10.244.xxx.xxx:8080

-paste it into a browser on a device that can route to that network,
+paste it and modify it so it looks like that below, into a browser on a device that can route to that network,

 http://10.244.xxx.xxx:8080/guacamole/#/